What's the difference between a psychiatrist and a psychologist?

 After many years of dealing with multiple insurance companies' paperwork systems, unneeded and sometimes harmful meddling by "managed care" overseers and long delays in receiving payment, I decided to not participate in insurance, preferred provider or managed care programs.

 Your insurance company most likely has an "out-of-network" benefit.
-That means you could receive services from me and also be re-imbursed partially by your insurance company for payments you've made to me.
+That means you could receive services from me and also be reimbursed partially by your insurance company for payments you've made to me.
 You would simply submit to the insurance company the billing statement you receive from me.
-That statement would contain the date and type of service along with a diagnosis code (required, unfortunately, for coverage).
+That statement contains the date and type of service along with a diagnosis code (required, unfortunately, for you to receive reimbursement).